Synthesizing Adversarial Visual Scenarios for Model-Based Robotic Control: Adversarial Scenario Generation Algorithm

 \textit{Consistency (Distance) Loss: } To promote generation of plausible adversarial images, we introduce a consistency loss $\distloss \in \mathbb{R}$.
-Calculating the distance loss in the \textit{latent space} is a novelty of our loss function based on the observation that similar scenes $s$ and $\bar{s}$ might be very far in the high-dimensional image space but might be close in the latent space of the renderer $\render$.
-Moreover, if the latent space parameters $\nu$ have \textit{physical meaning}, such as the mass, positions, and colors of key objects in the scene, we can interpret the distance in the $\nu$ space.
-In our experiments, we use the $L_2$ norm distance between latent space variables $\bar{\nu}$ and $\nu$, although our general method can accomodate other differentiable distance loss functions.
+Calculating the distance loss in the \textit{latent space} is a novelty of our loss function based on the observation that similar scenes $s$ and $\bar{s}$ might be very far in the high-dimensional image space due to task-irrelevant pixel variation but might be close in the task-relevant latent space of the renderer $\render$.
+In our experiments, we use the $L_2$ norm distance between $\bar{\nu}$ and $\nu$, although our method can accomodate any differentiable distance metric.

-\textit{Overall Adversarial Loss Function: } Finally, our adversarial loss function allows us to trade-off extra control cost while incentivizing realism of the rendered synthetic scene.
-During adversarial scenario generation, only the adversary's parameters $\advparam$ are trained while the initial task module parameters are kept fixed.
-The loss function is: \begin{small}

-\end{small} Here, the distance loss is weighted by $\kappa$ in the loss function, which can be flexibly set by a roboticist depending on how adversarial they prefer rendered scenarios to be.
+\textit{Overall Adversarial Loss Function:} Finally, our adversarial loss function trades off extra control cost while incentivizing scene realism.
+During adversarial training, only the adversary's parameters $\advparam$ are trained while the initial task module parameters are fixed.
+The distance loss is weighted by $\kappa$, which can be flexibly set by a roboticist depending on how adversarial they prefer rendered scenarios to be.
+The loss to minimize is:

-\textit{Adversary Training:} Algorithm \ref{alg:train} shows \SC{our} complete adversarial training procedure.
+\textit{Adversary Training:} Algorithm \ref{alg:train} shows \SC{our} complete training procedure.
 The inputs are an original training dataset $\datasetorigtrain$, fixed MPC parameters $\MPCparam$, and pre-trained task module parameters $\percepparam^0, \planparam^0$.
-We iterate over each point in the training dataset and generate its corresponding adversarial example by performing gradient ascent on our adversarial loss function (Eq. \ref{eq:adv_loss}).
-Then, we save the most adversarial synthetic examples generated by trainable adversary $\adv$ for subsequent data augmentation.
+We randomly sample $M$ datapoints from the training distribution and generate their corresponding adversary by performing gradient descent on our loss function (Eq. \ref{eq:adv_loss}).
+Then, we save the most adversarial synthetic examples for subsequent data augmentation.
 To do so, we use a new adversary for each datapoint rather than training a common adversary for the whole dataset.